lbomine/Education-Inequality/README.md

 - Renamed the columns to follow best practices of being lowercase, snake_case, and understandable.
 - Created derived variables that will be useful in the analysis.
 - Exported the [clean data set](https://github.com/lbomine/Education-Inequality/blob/main/clean_education_inequality.csv).

+## Data Analysis
+Used this [Analyis Notebook]() to analyze the cleaned data set and produce all necessary results for the final conclusion.
+Additional questions were proposed to assist our understanding and interpretation of the data.

+#### Additional Step Proposal
+1. What is the relationship between the requirement for students to take the ACT/SAT and the average scores on these tests across different states?
+    - Since the data does not include all the states, does this affect the relationship between ACT performance and socioeconomic factors?
+Can the inclusion of ACT/SAT requirements help counteract this bias?
+    - For states not included in this data set but that still require the exams, how do their socioeconomic factors compare?
+Analyzing this relationship may help us to build a better model.
+Perhaps the decision of imposing a graduation requirement is highly correlated with median income.

+## Author
+Leiana Beatriz Omine - Student at Seattle University

+## License
+Materials in this repository may be reused but not modified.